vic014/Marlin/README.md

 Mini with Einsy Retro and Color Touch Screen and SD card                      | Single Extruder for TAZ :factory:
-Mini 2 with original electronics, B&W display and SD card           :factory: | Flexystruder for TAZ Mini 2 with original electronics, Color Touch Screen and SD card              | MOARstruder for TAZ Bio with original electronics and Color Touch Screen and SD card    :factory: | Goostruder for Bio :factory:
+Mini 2 with original electronics, B&W display and SD card           :factory: | Flexystruder for TAZ Mini 2 with original electronics, Color Touch Screen and SD card              | MOARstruder for TAZ Bio with original electronics, Color Touch Screen and SD card       :factory: | Goostruder for Bio :factory:
 TAZ 5 with original electronics                                     :factory: | FlexyDually for TAZ TAZ 5 with Archim 2.0 upgrade                                                 | DualExtruder V2 for TAZ TAZ 6 with original electronics                                     :factory: | DualExtruder V3 for TAZ